Linxing Preston Jiang

 selected publications

-Data Heterogeneity Limits the Scaling Effect of Pretraining Neural Data Transformers
+Data Heterogeneity Limits the Scaling Effect of Pretraining in Neural Data Transformers

 Linxing Preston Jiang, Shirui Chen, Emmanuel Tanumihardja, and 4 more authors